Casterlabs/caffeinated-sesl-shim/README.md

 This is for non-technical users of Casterlabs who wish to bring the custom code that they paid for over to Casterlabs.

-1. Download the "Sesl-Shim.jar" from the [Latest Release](https://github.com/Casterlabs/caffeinated-sesl-shim/releases/latest).
+1. Download the "SESL-Shim.jar" from the [Latest Release](https://github.com/Casterlabs/caffeinated-sesl-shim/releases/latest).
 2. Place the downloaded Jar into your plugins folder, you can get there by opening Caffeinated, navigating to Settings > Plugins, and clicking the "Open plugins folder" button at the bottom.

 - The plugin will be automatically loaded every time you open Caffeinated.